hacks-guide/Guide_Wii/docs/themes.md

 1. Navigate to `System` > `System Menu` > `Your Region` and then select the Wii menu version you are running.
 Check the `Create decrypted contents (*.app)` option.
 Check `Use a custom download directory` and select the folder that your NUSGet executable is in, then click `Start Download`.

     ![](/images/desktop-apps/nusget/nusget-wiimenu-dl.png)
-1. When you have finished downloading the Wii menu files, navigate to the directory where your NUSGet executable is stored.
+1. When you have finished downloading the Wii menu files, navigate to the folder where your NUSGet executable is stored.
 You should locate and open the `0000000100000002` folder inside it.

     ![](/images/desktop-apps/nusget/nusget-folder-wiimenu.png)
 1. Find the **largest .app file** (usually ~6-7MB) inside the folder.